Martin8617/Defi-Wallet-for-Raspberry-Pi/README.md

 sudo apt-get install flatpak
 ```

-The Defi Wallet will initiate and guide you.
+After doing the above, the Defi Wallet will initiate and guide you.
 Further information is available at the [DeFiChain-Wiki](https://defichain-wiki.com/wiki/DeFi_Wallet).

 ## Howto Continue